 It’s true that more and more women are turning to long-acting reversible contraceptives (LARCs) such as Nexplanon.
 Like the IUD, the Nexplanon implant is increasingly favored by patients and healthcare providers for its ease of use and compliance.
-Like the IUD, the idea behind Nexplanon is to function as a “set and forget” method of birth control, promising women up to three years of protection against unplanned pregnancy without having to worry about taking a daily pill.
+The idea behind Nexplanon and other LARCs is to function as a “set it and forget it” method of birth control, promising women up to three years of protection against unplanned pregnancy without having to worry about taking a daily pill.

-As it turns out, Nexplanon—and its issues with migrating—are nothing new.
-Nexplanon is actually an updated version of a device called Implanon (which gained FDA approval in 2006), which was also a matchstick-sized hormonal LARC placed in the arm to prevent pregnancy for up to 3 years.
-With FDA approval of Nexplanon in 2011, Implanon has gradually been phased out, but it is still the subject of an ongoing lawsuit from women “who allege they were not properly warned about the risks associated with using Implanon,” and from some for whom the device is irretrievable.
+As it turns out, Nexplanon‘s issues with migrating are nothing new.
+Nexplanon is actually an updated version of a device called Implanon (which gained FDA approval in 2006), which was also a matchstick-sized hormonal LARC placed in the arm to prevent pregnancy for up to three years.
+With the FDA’s approval of Nexplanon in 2011, Implanon has gradually been phased out, but for many years was the subject of class action lawsuits from women “who allege they were not properly warned about the risks associated with using Implanon,” and from some for whom the device is irretrievable.

 One of the issues with Implanon was not only that it had the potential to migrate to areas outside the arm—including the pulmonary artery, a vital blood vessel found in the lungs—but it was also impossible to find via x-ray.
 To fix this problem, Nexplanon was developed to contain barium, which makes it radio-opaque.
 This means that if Nexplanon does move (as it still has the potential to do, despite the updates made to the original version), it can be located via x-ray.
-So, in a way, the updates to Nexplanon were developed with a specific awareness in mind of the implant’s risk of getting lost in a woman’s body, in mind.
+So, in a way, the updates to Nexplanon were developed with a specific awareness in mind of the implant’s potential to get lost inside a woman’s body.

 *Nexplanon is a registered trademark of Merck.